 Easter Sunday is regarded as the foundation of Christian faith, as it marks the day of Jesus Christ’s resurrection after his crucifixion.

 In around 30 A.D, Roman Emperor Pontius Pilate sentenced Jesus Christ to death, after having him arrested by his troops for alleging to be the “Son of God”.
 After his death, he was buried in a tomb that was closed off with a big rock.
 It is said that three days after his burial, Jesus’ followers found the tomb open upon visiting it, and Jesus’ body was missing.
-During this period, Jesus Christ appeared to many of his followers, before ascending to heaven to be with his father and live an eternal life.
+During this period, Jesus Christ appeared to many of his followers, before ascending to heaven to be with his father.

-In the Bible, it is written that believers who celebrate this day and have faith in Jesus’ resurrection will also have eternal life.
+In the Bible, it is written that believers who celebrate the events of Easter and have faith in Jesus’ resurrection will also have eternal life.
 Thus why Easter Sunday became a popular celebration with the Christian religion.

 When did Easter celebrations start?

-Initially, Easter’s date was determined by the day of the Jewish Passover, as Jesus had his Passover feast the day before his crucifixion, putting his death’s date on the day of Passover.
-As such, Christians originally waited for the Jewish to determine their date of the Passover, and would hold Easter celebrations three days after that.
+Initially, Easter’s date was determined by the day of the Jewish Passover, as Jesus had his Passover feast the day before his crucifixion.
+As such, Christians originally waited for the date of the Jewish Passover to be established, and hold Easter celebrations three days after that.

 As the two religions strayed further apart, Christians became unwilling to let their holiday be determined by the Jewish calendar.
 So, it was decided in the Council of Nicaea that Easter should be celebrated on the Sunday after the first full moon of the Spring Equinox.